CeliaBenquet/Project_ADA/README.md

 # Contributions of each member
 - Kamil : Computed the the correlations and the destructivity of the crops, provided the heatmaps and worked on crop suggestion
-- Célia : Provided help on most parts and worked on the research questions.
+- Célia : Provided help on most parts and worked on the research questions and the heatmaps.
 - David : Worked on most graphs, on the crop suggestion and helped to establish the problematic and research questions.
 - Alexandre : Did the webscraping for the areas, created the datastory and also provided help here and there.